Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Empirical Application - The 1982 Elimination of the Social Security Student Benefit Program

 \subsection{The changes in marriage distributions due to the policy change}

-We now estimate the counterfactual marriage distributions by using the two parametric approaches (i.e. the nonparametric and parametric marriage surplus specifications).
-We then compare the estimated counterfactual marriage distributions with the observed distribution for the 22 reporting states, to obtain the changes in marriage distributions due to the Social Security Benefit Program in 1982.
-While the elimination of the aid program would have affected the marriage distribution of the whole United States, our analysis is unfortunately confined to the 22 reporting states for which we have data on the flow of new marriages by age and education attainment.
+We now consider how the elimination of the Social Security Benefit Program in 1982 has affected the marriage distributions in the United States.
+To do so, we first estimate the counterfactual marriage distributions for the 22 reporting states using our three models.
+We then compare them with the predicted actual marriage distributions from the three models, to obtain the changes in the marriage distributions brought about by the elimination of the Social Security Benefit Program in 1982.\footnote{ The changes in matches between the counterfactual and observed marriage distributions compound the effects of the program elimination on population supply and the model restrictions.} While the elimination of the aid program would have affected the marriage distribution of the whole United States, our analysis is unfortunately confined to the 22 reporting states for which we have data on.

-Figure \ref{fig: counter_obs_singles} displays the numbers of single individuals by age and education in both the observed and counterfactual marriage distributions.
-It shows that the numbers of single individuals in the two counterfactual marriage distributions estimated from the two specifications are similar for the HS and Col degree individuals, while the numbers for single GS educated individuals differ in the two counterfactual distributions.
-This difference in the latter is likely due to the imprecise estimates of the joint surplus involving GS educated individuals.
-When comparing the numbers of singles in the counterfactual marriage distributions with those in the observed marriage distribution, we find that eliminating the financial aid program would lead to less HS and more Col educated singles in equilibrium.
-This is consistent with the impacts of the financial aid program on the available numbers of individuals, shown in Figure \ref{fig:CompareS} in Online Appendix \ref{app:figures}.
+Figure \ref{fig: pred_count_singles_ETU} displays the equilibrium numbers of individuals remaining singles by age and education in both the predicted and counterfactual marriage distributions estimated from the ETU-Optimal model.\footnote{ The corresponding marriage distributions estimated from the TU and NTU models are provided in figures \ref{fig: pred_count_singles_TU} and \ref{fig: pred_count_singles_NTU}, which exhibit similar patterns.} Our estimates suggest that had the financial aid program not been eliminated, there would have been less high-school educated adults remaining singles, and more college educated adults remaining singles.
+There would be very little change to the equilibrium numbers of individuals with above college educational attainment remaining singles.
+This is consistent with the impacts of the financial aid program on the available numbers of single individuals, shown in figure \ref{fig:CompareS} in Online Appendix \ref{app:figures}.